tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/StationCustomerHelp.md

 - **Colour** can be used if you have several customers at a station and want to improve the orientation for people shunting at your station.
 You can assign a *colour* to each place where you have cargo exchange.
 These colours should correspond to some orientation documentation available at the station.
+The colours for your station customers should not be confused with the colours of external destination.
 - **Opened**- and **Closed year** should only be fill in if it historically relevant.
 In particular, don't fill in the *closed year* if you want your customer to stay in business *until further notice*.
+Only *freight customers* in business under any of the operating years of the *layout* will be used for *cargo matching*.
 ### Cargo flow
 Defines any cargo that is relevant that the customer supply or consume:
 - **Cargo type** may not contain the cargo that your looking for.
 Administrators can add new cargo, so ask any of them to help you with that.
+New *cargo types* needs to be entered with translations for all supported languages.
 - **Other name** gives you an option to override the name of the *cargo type*.
 Note that *cargo type* names are language aware, but your *other name* is not.
 - **Days** are the days when the customer ships or expects to receive the cargo.
 Default to daily.
+Other than *daily* are only relevant for meetings where trains are operated per weeday.
 - **Direction** defines if the customer supplies (*send* or *export*) or consumes (*recieve* or *import*) the cargo.
 The *import* and *export* can be used for customers in harbors etc.
 - **Ouantity** and **Quantity unit** is volume of cargo in each shipment.